-Strategic and operational advice on IPR and licensing is readily available from the Intellectual Property Officer, the Rights & Images Manager and the Head of Business Development.
+Strategic and operational advice on IPR and licensing is readily available from the Intellectual Property Officer, and the Picture Library Manager.

-The Gallery's practice in commercial and educational image licensing, and in policing its copyright, is regularly reviewed and kept in line with best picture library practice.
-The Gallery advises and consults with organisations such as the Museums IP Network, National Museum Directors' Council, Museums Copyright Group, Collections Trust and the British Association of Picture Libraries & Agencies, among others.
+The Gallery's practice in commercial and educational image licensing, and in policing its copyright, is regularly reviewed and kept in line with industry best practice.
+The Gallery advises and consults with organisations such as the Museums Intellectual Property Network, National Museum Directors' Council, Museums Copyright Group, Collections Trust and the British Association of Picture Libraries & Agencies, among others.

-The Communications and Development Department controls and promotes the use of the Gallery's brand within and beyond the Gallery, developing the Gallery's reputation and the value of the brand, in addition to realising this value through a variety of revenue streams, including sponsorship.
+The Communications and Development Departments, and the Commercial teams, control and promote the use of the Gallery's brand within and beyond the Gallery, developing the Gallery's reputation and the value of the brand, in addition to realising this value through a variety of revenue streams, including sponsorship and licensing.

-The Publications Department creates IPR content, in support of the Gallery's mission, in the work it commissions and contracts from leading writers, historians, designers, artists, photographers and other contributors for its books and paper product.
-The Department also adds value to the Gallery's brand by improving its reputation through the quality, authority and appeal of its work, and through international distribution.
-Its procedures for the clearance and contracting of others' rights model the highest standards of practice.
-In addition, the Department exploits the value of the IPR it generates and manages, raising income through trading in its product and licensing its content, in support of the Gallery.
+The Publications and Retail Departments create IPR content, in support of the Gallery's public task in the work they commission and contract from leading writers, historians, designers, artists, photographers and other contributors for books and paper product.
+The Departments also add value to the Gallery's brand by improving its reputation through the quality, authority and appeal of its work, and through international distribution.
+Procedures for the clearance and contracting of others' rights model the highest standards of practice.
+In addition, the Publishing, Retail and Rights & Images Departments exploit the value of the IPR they generate and manage, raising income through trading in product and licensing content, in support of the Gallery.

 The Gallery operates a notice and takedown procedure for all materials available on its website.
 More information about this procedure is available here.